xgcm/xgcm/doc/grid_ufuncs.rst

 .. dropdown:: **Primer on numpy generalized universal functions**

     Content about numpy...

+We tell a function about the axes information through a ``signature``.
+For example, imagine we have a function which accepts data located at the center grid positions and returns data located at the left-hand grid positions, on the same axis.
+The signature for this function would look like:

+``"(ax1:center)->(ax1:left)"``.

 You will also need to understand the `concept of "core dims"`_ used in ``xarray.apply_ufunc``.